cheerfulstoic/cheerfulstoic.github.io/_posts/2023-06-10-lifting-your-loads-for-maintainable-elixir-applications.md

 - elixir
 ---

+(This post was originally created for the Erlang Solutions blog.
+The original can be found [here](https://www.erlang-solutions.com/blog/lifting-your-loads-for-maintainable-elixir-applications/))

 This post will discuss one particular aspect of designing Elixir applications using the Ecto library: separating data loading from using the data which is loaded.
 I will lay out the situations and present some solutions, including a new library called [ecto_require_associations](https://github.com/cheerfulstoic/ecto_require_associations).

 Applications will differ, but let's look at [this example](https://github.com/plausible/analytics/blob/7d935b79bf516deaa0175ffe1b07784a8c72f3c2/lib/plausible/billing/plans.ex#LL39C1-L71C1) from the Plausible Analytics repo[1]: